 This post looks at tag questions and how to use them correctly.

-This is a tag question, isn’t it?
+This is one of those tag questions, isn’t it?

 See what I did there?
 As you can see, the question above is an example of a tag question.